OSInside/kiwi/doc/source/image_description/elements.rst

 .. note::

-   This document provides a reference for the elements and attributes of the {kiwi} XML document in version |version|
+   This document provides a reference for the elements and attributes of the {kiwi} XML document version |version|.

 .. _sec.image:

 <image>
 -------

-The toplevel of any {kiwi} image description
+The top level of any {kiwi} image description is as follows:

 .. code:: xml